Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Related Work

 \section{Related Work}

-\textbf{Graph Neural Networks.} Early on, \citet{defferrard2016convolutional} proposed a {GNN model} that combines spectral filtering of graph signals and non-linearity for supervised node classification.
-The scalability and numerical stability of GNNs was later improved with a localized first-order approximation of spectral graph convolutions proposed in \cite{kipf2016semi}.
-Graph attention was introduced to improve the neighborhood aggregation step~\cite{velivckovic2017graph}. \citet{velivckovic2017graph} proposes the first graph attention network to improve neighborhood aggregation.
-Many more GNN variants have been proposed for different applications such as: computer vision~\cite{satorras2018few}, social science~\cite{li2019encoding}, biology~\cite{yan2019groupinn}, algorithmic tasks~\cite{velivckovic2020pointer, yan2020neural}, and inductive classification~\citet{hamilton2017inductive}.
+\textbf{Graph Convolutional Neural Networks.} Early on, \citep{defferrard2016convolutional} proposed a {GCN model} that combines spectral filtering of graph signals and non-linearity for supervised node classification.
+The scalability and numerical stability of GCNs was later improved with a localized first-order approximation of spectral graph convolutions proposed in \citep{kipf2016semi}. \citep{velivckovic2017graph} proposes the first graph attention network to improve neighborhood aggregation.
+Many more GCN variants have been proposed for different applications such as: computer vision~\citep{satorras2018few}, social science~\citep{li2019encoding}, biology~\citep{yan2019groupinn}, algorithmic tasks~\citep{velivckovic2020pointer, yan2020neural}, and inductive classification~\citep{hamilton2017inductive}.
+Concurrent work~\citep{baranwal2021graph} provides theoretical analysis on the linear separability of graph convolution but does not provide effective strategies to increase the separability.

-\textbf{Oversmoothing.} The oversmoothing problem was first discussed in~\cite{li2018deeper}, which proved that by repeatedly applying Laplacian smoothing, the features of nodes within each connected component of the graph converge to the same value.
-Since then, various {empirical} solutions have been proposed: residual connections and dilated convolutions~\cite{li2019deepgcns}; skip links~\cite{xu2018representation}; new normalization strategies~\cite{zhao2019pairnorm}; edge dropout~\cite{rong2019dropedge}; and a new model that even increases performance as more layers are stacked~\cite{chen2020simple}. {Some recent works provide theoretical analyses:} \citet{oono2019graph} showed that a $k$-layer renormalized graph convolution with a residual link simulates a lazy random walk and~\citet{chen2020simple} proved that the convergence rate is related to the spectral gap of the graph.
+\textbf{Oversmoothing.} The oversmoothing problem was first discussed in~\citep{li2018deeper}, which proved that by repeatedly applying Laplacian smoothing, the representations of nodes within each connected component of the graph converge to the same value.
+Since then, various {empirical} solutions have been proposed: residual connections and dilated convolutions~\citep{li2019deepgcns}; skip links~\citep{xu2018representation}; new normalization strategies~\citep{zhao2019pairnorm}; edge dropout~\citep{rong2019dropedge}; and a new model that even increases performance as more layers are stacked~\citep{chen2020simple}. {Some recent works provide theoretical analyses:} \citep{oono2019graph} showed that a $k$-layer renormalized graph convolution with a residual link simulates a lazy random walk and~\citep{chen2020simple} proved that the convergence rate is related to the spectral gap of the graph.